Amanda Guillen is the weekday morning weather forecaster for CBS4 Mornings. You can also catch her filling in on the anchor desk on occasion.

-Prior to working at KFOX14/CBS4, she held the same position at the NBC affiliate here in El Paso.
-Along with her experience as a forecaster and reporter along the U.S./Mexico border, she has also reported from the White House, Supreme Court and Capitol Hill as a reporter with the Scripps Howard Foundation Wire in Washington, D.C.
+Prior to working at KFOX14/CBS4, she worked for the NBC affiliate here in El Paso.
+Along with her experience as a forecaster, anchor, reporter and producer along the U.S./Mexico border, she has also reported from the White House, Supreme Court and Capitol Hill as a reporter with the Scripps Howard Foundation Wire in Washington, D.C.

 Some notable stories that she has covered include former President Barack Obama’s repeal of the No Child Left Behind Act, Pope Francis’ trip to the U.S. Capitol and Juarez, the Supreme Court hearing of the "one-person-one-vote principle," the 20th anniversary of the Million Man March and Bernie Sanders’ campaign visit to New Mexico.